Unravelling densification during sintering by multiscale modelling of grain motion: Acknowledgements

 \section{Acknowledgements}

 The authors thank Andreas Reiter for fruitful discussion on how to efficiently solve \cref{eq:contact} and various other topics.

 This work was partially performed on the national supercomputer Hawk at the High Performance Computing Center Stuttgart (HLRS) under the grant number pace3d.
-The authors gratefully acknowledge financial support for the modelling of sintering by the DFG under the grant number NE 822/31-1 (Gottfried-Wilhelm Leibniz prize) and support for the parallelization and code optimization by KNMFi within the programme MSE (P3T1) no. 43.31.01.
+The authors gratefully acknowledge financial support for the modelling of sintering by the Deutsche Forschungsgemeinschaft (DFG) under the grant number NE 822/31-1 (Gottfried-Wilhelm Leibniz prize) and support for the parallelization and code optimization by Karlsruhe Nano Micro Facility (KNMFi) within the programme MSE (P3T1) no. 43.31.01.